rodpollet/cpmd2eXYZ/README.md

 - an output file
 - a file ENERGIES which includes temperature (in K) and energies (in Ha) along the trajectory
 - a trajectory file TRAJEC.xyz in the XYZ format if the XYZ keyword is present in the input file
+- a TRAJECTORY file including the coordinates (in Bohr)
-- an FTRAJECTORY file including the forces (in Ha/Bohr) if the FORCES keyword is present in the input file
+- an FTRAJECTORY file also including the forces (in Ha/Bohr) if the FORCES keyword is present in the input file

 > [!IMPORTANT]
-> The present tool works if and only if the following line exists in the &CPMD section of the input file:\
+> Extracting the forces only works if the following line exists in the &CPMD section of the input file:\
 > TRAJECTORY XYZ FORCES SAMPLE

 ## Extended XYZ format